veronikakontos/OliveOil/README.md

 ![Main page](./public/screenshots/welcome.png)

-Small introduction about backround of the product
+A small introduction about background of the product

 ![About](./public/screenshots/about.png)